-You've assumed the paradigm is one of "variables".
+You've assumed the paradigm is one of 'variables'.
 I recommend Ramiller and Pentland 'Management Implications in Information Systems Research: The Untold Story'.
 Journal of the Association for Information Systems Volume 10, Issue 6, pp. 474-494, June 2009.
-Also Bent Flybjerg 'Five Misunderstandings About Case-Study Research': Qualitative Inquiry, vol. 12, no. 2, April 2006, pp. 219-245.
+Also Bent Flyvbjerg 'Five Misunderstandings About Case-Study Research': Qualitative Inquiry, vol. 12, no. 2, April 2006, pp. 219-245.

 Again I find these questions impossible to answer without more context.
-There should be a box for a non response/question unclear.
-I do not share the stated assumption that reporting standards are easily or meaningfuly distilled into a checklist of standards or even desirable.
+There should be a box for a non-response/question unclear.
+I do not share the stated assumption that reporting standards are easily or meaningfully distilled into a checklist of standards or even desirable.
 There is a need for paradigm differences and theoretical differences which this questionnaire fails to allow.

-Do you have any other comments about the data collection section? (an opportunity to add more items will be given later in this survey)
+Do you have any other comments about the data collection section?
+(An opportunity to add more items will be given later in this survey)

-do you mean - how the data was analysed? coding is only one part of the process of qualitative data analysis....
+Do you mean - how the data was analysed?
+Coding is only one part of the process of qualitative data analysis. . . .

-Recruitment and criteria for how the study participants were identified e.g. stakeholder, practitioner with specialist knowledge and who was excluded for whatever reason, often pragmatic choices have to be made and that needs to be made explicit the in depth question is very odd, not sure what it means at all
+Recruitment and criteria for how the study participants were identified, e.g. stakeholder, practitioner with specialist knowledge and who was excluded for whatever reason, often pragmatic choices have to be made and that needs to be made explicit.